AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 ### Publication

-An ADHA FHIR conformance resource for public implementation **SHALL** be published in a public implementation guide or in an NPM package and **SHOULD** be published in both.
+An ADHA FHIR conformance resource for public implementation **SHALL** be published in a public implementation guide and an NPM package.

-If available, the NPM package:
+The NPM package:
 - **SHALL** be published at the root director of the publication URL for each publication, see notes on publication URLs below
 - **SHALL** meet the [FHIR NPM Package publication](https://confluence.hl7.org/display/FHIR/NPM+Package+publication)
 - **SHALL** be 'published' on the [FHIR Package Registry](https://registry.fhir.org)